hilton/hilton.github.com/blog/_posts/2014-07-25-arithmetic-symbols.md

 <p style="font-weight:bold; width:4.8em; font-size:10em; line-height:70%"><span style="color:#334D5C">+</span> <span style="color:#45B29D">−</span> <span style="color:#DF5A49">-</span></p>

 At the start of this article I glossed over one thing, suggesting that only the multiplication and division signs were missing from ASCII.
-It turns out that a hyphen is not the same character as a minus sign, typographically, at least.
+It turns out that a hyphen is not the same character as a minus sign, typographically or in Unicode.
 The first two symbols above are arithmetic symbols, but the hyphen on the right (the third) just doesn’t fit.

 I guess our newfangled number-crunching machines are stuck with the legacy of a nineteenth-century novelist’s tool after all.
 Here’s hoping that a programming language designer with an eye for typography takes up this particular challenge sooner, rather than later.